el-mike/dogecrack/pitbull/README.md

 ```bash
 $pitbullDir/progress.sh
 ```
 To get btcrecover progress, in form of `done of to_be_done`.
 It's the begginging of btcrecover's progress indicator output line.
+If the recovery process itself has not started yet, this command will return `Progress not found: $lastLine`, where `$lastLine` is the last line of `progress_view.txt` output file.

 ### Kill
 Run: